 Wait, there’s more

-But, if you’re still interested, I hope the accompanying two slide shows (part 2 to follow later) will whet your appetite for a place that has so much to offer, notably the places, the people and the wildlife.
+But, if you’re still interested, this is a place that has so much to offer, notably the places, the people and the wildlife.
 And if your sailing dreams lean towards high latitudes, then this whole area has everything you need as a training ground – it really is Attainable Adventure.

 But no secret anchorages – you’ll have to find your own.
 Fortunately there are more than enough to go around.